Gaurityagi1-commit/firebase/README.md

 pnpm dev
 ```

-Open [http://localhost:9002](http://localhost:9002) (or the specified port) with your browser to see the result.
+Open [http://localhost:9002](http://localhost:9002) (or the specified port) with your browser.
+You will be redirected to the login page if not authenticated.

 ## Backend Implementation (API Routes)

 The backend logic is implemented using Next.js API Routes, which run Node.js on the server.
-These routes handle CRUD operations for clients, quotations, and reminders, interacting with the Vercel KV database.

--   `/src/app/api/clients/...`
--   `/src/app/api/quotations/...`
--   `/src/app/api/reminders/...`

-Data fetching and mutations on the frontend are handled using `@tanstack/react-query`.
+These routes handle:

+-   **Authentication**: `/api/auth/register`, `/api/auth/login`, `/api/auth/logout`
+-   **CRUD Operations**: `/api/clients/...`, `/api/quotations/...`, `/api/reminders/...`

+Interactions with the Vercel KV database occur within these API routes.

 ## Deployment on Vercel